ederic-oytas/freezable-mixin/README.md

 # `freezable` - Freezable objects in Python

+NOTICE: This project is in Pre-alpha.
+Code may be unstable.
+API is subject to change.

 This Python package provides a mixin class to implement "freezable" objects.
 When an object is frozen, the data contained within the object is marked as immutable.